joelhans/nurse.media/content/_index.md

 title: "Joel Hans Tech Copywriter: The nurturing your tech brand needs"
 date: 2018-06-11T20:25:26-07:00
 description: "Simple tech copywriting for long-lasting growth, with Joel Hans, Tucson-based tech copywriter."
+headerold: "I nurture tech brands with copywriting and content that makes them grow."
-header: "The nurturing your tech brand needs"
+header: "Effortlessly grow your tech brand with nurturing copy and content."
-subhead: "I write energized copy that helps tech companies boldly tell their story, acquire ideal customers, and <span class=\"text-green font-bold\">grow</span> their business."
+subhead: "Let's tell your story, branch out your brand, attract your ideal customers, and <span class=\"text-green font-bold\">grow</span> your business."
-cta_one: "Schedule my free discovery meeting"
+cta_one: "Schedule a free discovery meeting"
 ---

 You can't <span class=\"text-green\">grow</span> your business without content.